 - Al Zahra Hospital

 Have birthing pools in all four Labor and Delivery rooms (only one room for a waterbirth, the other rooms are for use during labor); though there are restrictions on if/when you can use it.
 If you purchase a package, you must use one of their 4 doctors.
 One mother shared her experience with using a Zahra doctor and she had a lack of feeling connected to her doctor because the doctor always seemed too busy as they were dealing with other emergencies each time she visited.
 However remember it is always an option to change doctors if there is something you are not comfortable with.

 - American Hospital

 Head Midwife has made some very positive changes recently.
-New birthing pool installed and on offer as of March 2021.
+A birthing pool is installed and on offer as of March 2021.
 Midwife care.
 Lactation consultant on the ward, nurses and midwives also help.
 Patient consent needed for everything done.
 Good and growing midwifery team.

 - City Hospital

 Have breastfeeding class daily for new mothers in the ward.
 Heard both good and bad about the nursing staff care.
 South African company.
 Said to encourage natural birthing however I personally don’t know a single delivery from this hospital that did not have intervention.
 Offering water births, but check on restrictions to use.
 Aiming to be only breastfed, consent form needed if baby is to receive formula.
 Midwife assigned to each birth.

 - Medcare Women and Children Hospital